kxxrxx/Digit-Classifier/README.md

 Packages used:

-Tkinter - standard Python interface for creating GUI applications OpenCV - image and video processing library used to reformat images and recognize objects through a camera PIL - Python Imaging Library for image processing
+- Tkinter: standard Python interface for creating GUI applications
+- OpenCV:image and video processing library used to reformat images and recognize objects through a camera
+- PIL: Python Imaging Library for image processing

 Resources: